 Generous donors enable us to offer a comprehensive program of Fellowships and Scholarships.
 They provide opportunities for established and emerging researchers, writers and artists, and younger scholars to immerse themselves in our collections.

-Meet our 2017 National Library of Australia Fellows in our Behind-the-scenes blog.
+Meet some of our National Library of Australia Fellows in our Behind-the-scenes blog.

 National Library of Australia Fellowships

 We now offer six endowed National Library of Australia Fellowships.
 The Fellowships are supported by: